 The Registrar's Office maintains the graduation list, calculates final graduation honors, distributes name cards to the degree candidates, and mails diplomas to graduates.
 Students are encouraged to check the Registrar's website to view the graduation list and review the spelling of their name for the commencement program.

 Senior Class Campaign

 What will your legacy be?
 Join together and give back to UT to make a difference for future graduating classes.
-Learn more about the Senior Campaign for UT.
+Learn more about the Seniors for Scholarships Campaign for UT.

 Senior Class Gift